The A123 FAQ for Giant Scale and IMAC

 *

 Since a 2 cell LiFe’s nominal operating voltage under load is @ 6.6v attempting to use them as a drop in replacement can (and likely will) lead to flamer starts and lousy throttle controllability response.
-We've made available 3 and 4 cell liFe Turbine packs for those folks that need higher voltge for the ECU, as always, check with the ECU/Turbine MFG or Distributor for the required input voltage for their device.
+We've made available 3 and 4 cell liFe Turbine packs for those folks that need higher voltage for the ECU, as always, check with the ECU/Turbine MFG or Distributor for the required input voltage for their device.
+Please note that these 3 and 4 cell packs need Balance Charging support and for those packs the only balance charge connector I have available is the FMA CellPro plug.
+If you already have a Cellpro or Multi-4 charger, you will be good to go with a NoBS A123 ECU pack.

 *